 In Mexico in 1986, RTE witnessed the elision of genius.
 Diego Maradona twisted a nation's blood, all set to the incantatory musings of Jimmy Magee.
 It's as if he knew what was going to unfold...Different class.

-He's Well and Truly Looked After Now - Michael O'Hehir
+He's Well and Truly Looked After Now - Micheál O'Hehir

-Here is Michael beautifully summing up the brutality of Gaelic football back in his day.
+Here is Micheál beautifully summing up the brutality of Gaelic football back in his day.
 On this occasion, it's Mickey Ned O'Sullivan who is stopped in his tracks.
+Poor Mickey Ned, captain of Kerry, wasn't around to lift Sam that day, because he was in hospital, but that's another story.

 O'Hehir built his reputation while working for the BBC during the 1967 Grand National.
 After a huge pile-up of horses, O'Hehir somehow correctly identified 100-1 shot Foinavon galloping clear.